sagifogel/Proptics/docs/src/main/mdoc/optics/optic.md

 While `Optic_[S, T, A, B]` is not really used for the encoding of optics in `proptics` (does not serve as a base class for all optics, and it is only shown for explanation purposes),
-all optics are functions from `P[A, B]` to `P[S, T]`, where's the `P[_, _]` could be a type class derived from profunctor, or a data typed shaped liked a profunctor, that characterize the construction for an optic.<br/>
+all optics are functions from `P[A, B]` to `P[S, T]`, where's the `P[_, _]` could be a type class derived from profunctor, or a data typed shaped liked a profunctor, that characterize the construction of an optic.<br/>

 For example `Iso_[S, T, A, B]` vs `AnIso_[S, T, A, B]`<br/>
 An `Iso_[S, T, A, B]` is a function `P[A, B] => P[S, T]` Where's the `P[_, _]` is a profunctor.<br/>